New Brunswick Lung Health:

 Did You Know?

-New Brunswick has one of the highest rates of lung cancer in Canada, accounting for more cancer deaths than colon, breast, and prostate cancers combined.
+Lung Cancer is the leading cause of cancer death in New Brunswick, accounting for more cancer deaths than colon, breast, and prostate cancers combined.

 What is Lung Cancer?

-Lung cancer is a type of cancer that starts when abnormal cells begin growing in an uncontrolled way within the lungs.
-Lung cancer is a serious condition that can cause severe harm and death.
+Lung cancer is a type of cancer that starts when abnormal cells begin growing uncontrolled within the lungs.
+Here, we will discuss primary lung cancer (firstly found in the lung) vs. cancer that arrives in the lung from other tissues (metastatic and malignancy).

 There are 2 main types of Lungs Cancer:

-– Small cell carcinoma lung cancer: less common type of lung cancer which spreads faster than non-small cell lung cancer.
+– Small cell carcinoma lung cancer (SCLC): less common type of lung cancer which spreads faster than non-small cell lung cancer.

-– Non-small cell lung cancer: the more common type of lung which usually spreads more slowly.
+– Non-small cell lung carcinomas (NSCLCs): the 3 more common types of lung cancer, which usually spread more slowly.

 Causes:

-The most common cause of lung cancer is smoking.
-It can also be caused by exposure to second-hand smoke, and environmental exposures like radon, chemicals, asbestos, air pollution, and some petroleum products.
+Scientists, and recently the tobacco industry, agree that cigarette smoking causes & is the most common cause of lung cancer.
+It can also be caused by exposure to second-hand smoke, and environmental exposures like radon, formaldehyde, diesel exhaust, chemicals, asbestos, air pollution, and some petroleum products.
 Radon exposure is the leading cause of lung cancer among non-smokers.

 How Smoking Harms Your Lungs: